-The Firm's remuneration policy has been created, and is reviewed, as a minimum, annually by the management body and the Board
+The Firm's remuneration policy has been created and is reviewed annually by the Business Risk Committee and Board.

 The remuneration policy's aims are to promote sound and effective risk management, to encourage responsible business conduct, to limit risk-taking and avoid conflicts of interest, to align employee's interests with the firm's long-term strategy and objectives, and to be gender neutral, in line with the Equality Act 2010.